 The charity works to provide children with inspirational learning experiences carefully designed to complement the school curriculum and increase motivation, thirst for knowledge and ambition.

 In doing so, Hull Children’s University aim to improve children’s educational attainment and wellbeing, and thus reduce inequality in life chances.
 They work with volunteers from Hull University, retired teachers, the wider community and local business, and prioritise schools where 50% or more of the children are living in poverty.

-BFSS gave Hull Children’s University a grant of £48,274 over two years for a project with children in care, which aimed to inspire a love of reading and engagement with numeracy in those children who were falling behind their peers.
+BFSS gave Hull Children’s University a grant of £48,274 over two years for a project with Care Experienced Young People, which aimed to inspire a love of reading and engagement with numeracy in those children who were falling behind their peers.
 To do this they established a Letterbox Club sending a monthly parcel of books, maths games, stationery and more through the post.
 For many of these children this will be the first time they have had books of their own.
 The children, aged 7-11 years, also received one–to–one literacy and numeracy sessions with the Letterbox coordinator.

 - 38 children supported over two years